 Our Jeep JK added about 4000 pounds loaded to our tow.
 This includes accessories, fluids, full tank of fuel, kayaks and rack, and any gear we store in the back.
 And while we don’t really feel the surges, jolts or heaviness of the tow, we do feel it in the wallet when it comes to a decrease in mileage.

-So, if we get to where we need to reverse our motorhome, we’d have to disconnect our toad vehicle first, then reverse our motorhome and reconnect to the tow bar.
+So, if we need to reverse our motorhome, we’d first have to disconnect our toad vehicle.
+Reverse our motorhome and then reconnect to the tow bar.

-Also, tight turns may be more challenging as we must consider where our toad vehicle will follow.
-We must make extra precautions to not drive over or scrape curbs, traffic islands or damage property.
+And lastly, turn radius diminishes.
+We must take extra precautions to not drive over or scrape curbs, traffic islands or damage property.

 Additional Toll Fees

-Our last negative is when towing, you’re going to incur additional toll fees because of your toad vehicle’s two additional axels.
-So, plan accordingly to have extra cash on hand or if you have a toll transponder or E-Z Pass.
+Our last negative when towing is you’re going to incur additional toll fees because of your toad’s two additional axels.
+So, plan accordingly.
+Have extra cash on hand or realize having that extra vehicle is going to tack on more to your toll transponder or E-Z Pass.